Ceawlin Thynn, 8th Marquess of Bath: Personal life

-In November 2012, aged 38, Thynn announced his engagement to Emma McQuiston, the daughter of Suzanna McQuiston and Nigerian oil billionaire Oladipo Jadesimi, a founder and the executive chairman of Lagos Deep Offshore Logistics.
+In November 2012, aged 38, Thynn announced his engagement to Emma McQuiston, the daughter of Suzanna McQuiston and Nigerian oil billionaire Chief Oladipo Jadesimi, a founder and the executive chairman of Lagos Deep Offshore Logistics.
 She is a younger half-sister of Iain McQuiston, the husband of Thynn's half-aunt, Lady Silvy Cerne Thynne, a daughter of his paternal grandfather, the 6th Marquess of Bath, by his second wife.
 Thynn’s mother was reported as strongly disapproving of her son's planned marriage, due to her prospective daughter-in-law's African ancestry, and she was not invited to the wedding.

 It was reported that Thynn intended to evict his father's 'wifelets' from their estate cottages, and some murals painted by his father were removed from Longleat.
 A rift between them developed.

 Thynn and McQuiston were married at Longleat on 8 June 2013, with Lord Bath boycotting the event.
 Despite the absence of both his parents, the marriage was attended by Thynn’s sister.

-On 26 October 2014, Lady Weymouth gave birth to the couple’s first child, John Alexander Ladi Thynn.
-On 30 December 2016, their second child, Henry Richard Isaac Thynn, was born by surrogacy at a private clinic in West Hollywood.